chromium/chromium/docs/ui/animation_builder/animation_builder.md

 #include "ui/views/animation/animation_builder.h"
 ```

-The AnimationBuilder consists of the main object along with an inner AnimationSequenceBlock which provides most of the primitives.
+The AnimationBuilder consists of the main object along with an inner AnimationSequenceBlock.

+An AnimationSequenceBlock is a single unit of a larger animation sequence, which has a start time, duration, and zero or more (target, property) animations.
+* There may be multiple properties animating on a single target, and/or multiple targets animating, but the same property on the same target may only be animated at most once per block.
+Animations can be added by calling SetXXX().
+* Calling At(), Offset(), or Then() creates a new block.
+All animations in the same AnimationSequenceBlock will run in parallel.
+Create multiple AnimationSequenceBlocks to run animations in sequence.

+Calls on AnimationBuilder affect the whole animations and calls on AnimationSequenceBlock affect only that particular block.

+When setting callbacks for the animations note that the AnimationBuilder’s observer that calls these callbacks may outlive the callback's parameters.
+Developers may need to use weak pointers or force animations to be cancelled in the object’s destructor to prevent accessing destroyed objects.

 ``` cpp
 class VIEWS_EXPORT AnimationBuilder {